jordanleal12/assignment-2-version-control-testing-evaluation/README.md

 - The API call is bypassed using `monkeypatch.setattr` and a fixed fake response is received
 - The real terminal output is replaced with the `DummyHandler` class, to allow testing of the output
 - The user inputs are faked using `monkeypatch.setattr` and the `InputDriver` class to simulate menu selection and city name entry
-- The app is run, and calls `exit()` is raised to test app exiting
+- The app is run, and `exit()` is called to test app exiting
 - App output is captured by `capsys.readouterr()`
 - The output is asserted by pytest to ensure that the output matches expectations

 ## Test Driven Development

 Test driven development (TDD) is the practice of writing tests for your code _before_ writing the code, with the expectation of failure.
 The code is then written after the fact until the test is passed.
 The three steps of TDD are as follows:

 **1. Test (Red Stage):** A test is designed for a _single key element_ of your code, with the expectation of failure.

 **2. Code (Green Stage):** The code required to pass the test is written, ideally to the lowest required standard of passing the test.

 **3. Refactor:** The completed code is refactored to be more efficient and inline with desired functionality.[^18]

 Using TDD allows for a much more mindful path for writing code.
-Rather than being stuck trying to determine which part of the code to work on next - Assess a basic required functionality, create a test for it, then add code until you can pass that test.
+Rather than being stuck trying to determine which part of the code to work on next - decide on a basic required functionality, create a test for it, then add code until you can pass that test.

 We can look at some examples using the CLI application below: